bitcointranscripts/bitcointranscripts/bitcoinplusplus/sovereignty-edition/silent-payments-output-descriptors.md

 Anything else?
 Any other questions?
 Okay.
-I will leave the floor a minute early.
+I will cede the floor a minute early.
 Thank you for coming.
 Great.